Great Divergence: Sub-Saharan Africa

 Pre-colonial sub-Saharan Africa was politically fragmented, just as early modern Europe was.
 Africa was home to numerous wealthy empires which grew around coastal areas or large rivers that served as part of important trade routes.
 Africa was however far more sparsely populated than Europe.
 According to University of Michigan political scientist Mark Dincecco, "the high land/labor ratio may have made it less likely that historical institutional centralization at the 'national level' would occur in sub-Saharan Africa, thwarting further state development".
 The transatlantic slave trade may have further weakened state power in Africa.
+However, historian and Africanist John Thornton has observed that in the 17th century there were large areas on the continent, such as the Lower Guinea Coast, that had high population densities when compared with Europe.

+According to some estimates, the population density of the Lower Guinea coast in the 18th century was higher than the European average and almost comparable to that of the European "heartland" of the Rhine and northern Italy.
+Thornton further argues, drawing on historical data, that Africa had some highly productive regions, both agriculturally and industrially, comparable to those of pre-industrial Europe.
+He argues that African demand for European and Asian goods, such as textiles, should not be interpreted as the inability of local industries to meet domestic demand, but rather as a demand motivated by the exotic value of such goods, which signaled the buyer's status and wealth.

 A series of states developed in the Sahel on the southern edge of the Sahara which made immense profits from trading across the Sahara, trading heavily in gold and slaves for the trans-Saharan slave trade.
 Kingdoms in the heavily forested regions of West Africa were also part of trade networks.
 The growth of trade in this area was driven by the Yoruba civilization, which was supported by cities surrounded by farmed land and made wealthy by extensive trade development.

 For most of the first millennium AD, the Axumite Kingdom in East Africa had a powerful navy and trading links reaching as far as the Byzantine Empire and India.
 Between the 14th and 17th centuries, the Ajuran Sultanate in modern-day Somalia practiced hydraulic engineering and developed new systems for agriculture and taxation, which continued to be used in parts of the Horn of Africa as late as the 19th century.

-On the east coast of Africa, Swahili kingdoms had a prosperous trading empire.
+On the east coast of Africa, Swahili city-states participated in a prosperous trading network.
 Swahili cities were important trading ports along the Indian Ocean, engaging in trade with the Middle East and Far East.
 Kingdoms in southeast Africa also developed extensive trade links with other civilizations as far away as China and India.
 The institutional framework for long-distance trade across political and cultural boundaries had long been strengthened by the adoption of Islam as a cultural and moral foundation for trust among and with traders.